-All high school dances are restricted to Sandy Creek High School students and their guests.
-Names of guests must be reported to the high school office along with their age and school they are from.
-All guests must be twenty years of age or younger.
+All high school dances are restricted to Creighton Community High School students and their guests.
 Any organization wishing to sponsor a dance must obtain permission from the principal regarding date and times.
-Each dance must be sponsored by at least two faculty members and one additional adult couple.
+Each dance must have adequate supervision.
 Once admitted to the dance, students must remain until the close of the dance.
-Students who leave the dance will not be readmitted.
+Students who leave early will not be readmitted.
 Students who are academically ineligible will not be allowed to attend school dances.